DhanushKenkiri/Project-NVK_Analyzer/README.md

 # Project NVK Analyzer

 This project is a contract analysis tool that uses local OCR, Gemini API, and RAG for text extraction and analysis.
+It includes real-time data ingestion and indexing using Pathway, hybrid retrieval (BM25 + semantic search), and a well-structured RAG pipeline.

+## Features
+- Real-time data ingestion and indexing using Pathway
+- Hybrid retrieval (BM25 + semantic search)
+- Well-structured RAG pipeline
+- REST API with Dockerized setup
+- Simple UI for user interactions and real-time data visualization
+- Optional agentic integration (LangGraph, Crew AI)

 ## Setup